ss-javascript/jquery-sth-select/README.md

-## Attention!!
-This component is **under development and may have a lot of bugs and inconsistency**.
-It can't even work.
-I started this little project so I could learn more about **webpack**, **jQuery plugin creation** and some other stuff.

 ## What is the `sth-select`?
-A select component built in jQuery optimized for mobile platforms.
+A select component built on top of jQuery optimized for mobile platforms.

 ### What you mean with "optimized for mobile platforms"?
 Most of custom select components do not have a good usability on mobile devices.
-They have small selectable options; sometimes are hidden due to the missing available space; etc.
+Although many mobile browsers today implement a "native modal" alternative, native selects still look bad in desktop browsers.
+Also, sometimes, does not work well when there is not free space available in the screen.

 ### How does the `sth-select` solve the problem?
 After click on the select component, it opens up a little section from the bottom of the screen.
 This behaviour fits well both on big screens or small ones (mobile devices).